 Bervic (1756–1822) was a talented and influential engraver who was elected to the French Royal Academy and the Institut de France, as well as to many other European art academies.
 He worked only with the burin, an engraver’s tool, to cut the lines of the image into the surface of the copper plate.

-This portrait of King XVI is a hand- colored engraving in fair condition showing some wear and tear.
+This portrait of King XVI is a hand- colored engraving and is in overall good condition with some creasing and one small bare spot on the lower left section, .
 Would show very well framed.